 Because the specifics of personal loans — like how much you can borrow and the rate at which you can borrow it — will be determined by your creditworthiness, personal loans can be more expensive than other loans.
-However, an increase in your credit score, or improvement in your financial situation, could change that.
+But an increase in your credit score or improvement in your financial situation could change that.

 Follow these five steps to refinance your personal loan:

 1. Improve Your Credit

 Before you begin to negotiate a refinance of your personal loan, ask yourself, “Should I refinance?”
 If your credit history has improved enough for a refinance, it’s probably a smart idea.

 For example, if your credit score was less than stellar when you took out the loan in the first place, and you’ve been making your monthly payments on time, your credit could have improved.
 Your lender will also review your payment history as a whole to make sure that you’re a safe candidate for a refinance.